 UN Resolution 1559 and Cedar Revolution

 UN resolution 1559, adopted on 2 September 2004, supported free and fair presidential elections in Lebanon and called upon remaining foreign forces to withdraw from the country.
-The resolution was sponsored by France and the United States.
-The cooperation between the two countries was seen as diplomatic breakthrough at the time concerning Middle Easters affairs, compared to their earlier bitter disagreement over the 2003 invasion of Iraq.
+France and the United States sponsored the resolution.
+The cooperation between the two countries was seen as a diplomatic breakthrough at the time concerning Middle Eastern affairs, compared to their earlier bitter disagreement over the 2003 invasion of Iraq.

-It called upon Lebanon to establish its sovereignty over all of its land and called upon "foreign forces", Syria, to withdraw from Lebanon and to cease intervening in the internal politics of Lebanon.
+It called upon Lebanon to establish its sovereignty over all of its land.
+It called upon "foreign forces", Syria, to withdraw from Lebanon and to cease intervening in the internal politics of Lebanon.
 The resolution also called on all Lebanese and non-Lebanese militias to disband and declared support for a "free and fair electoral process".

-The resolution, and the international support in entailed, was one of the main pillars of the Cedar Revolution a year later.
-The revolution was a chain of demonstrations triggered by the assassination of former Lebanese Prime Minister, Rafik Hariri.
+The resolution and the international support entailed were among the main pillars of the Cedar Revolution a year later.
+The revolution was a chain of demonstrations triggered by the assassination of former Lebanese Prime Minister Rafik Hariri.
 The primary goals of the activists were the withdrawal of Syrian troops from Lebanon and the replacement of a government heavily influenced by Syrian interests with more independent leadership, the establishment of an international commission to investigate the assassination of Hariri, and the organisation of free parliamentary elections.

 Independence Day

-The sit-in came in line with the US Independence Day.
+The sit-in coincided with US Independence Day.
 “There is no salvation for Lebanon except by dissolving and disarming the militias, restricting weapons to the army, restricting the decision for war and peace to the state, and extending its authority over all Lebanese territory,” they said.

 On Twitter, the US embassy said: “Thank you to the group of Lebanese that made our Independence Day special by gathering to express appreciation to the U.S. for its ongoing partnership and support for Lebanon’s security, humanitarian, and development challenges.”